-- (1) Option five is for the person to request and hold a written statement from the beekeeper supplying honey that confirms that the beekeeper has records that- - specify the location of all apiaries from which the honey is harvested for sale for human consumption or export; and - b) confirm that for each apiary this option applies to that targeted honey samples have been tested for the presence of tutin each year for three consecutive years; and - c) confirm that for each apiary this option applies to targeted honey samples have been tested for the presence of tutin one year in every ten year period after the three year period specified in subclause b); and - d) where the apiaries are used for the production of extracted honey no individual result has ever exceeded 0.035 mg/kg for honey; and - e) where the apiaries are used for the production of comb honey no individual result has ever exceeded 0.01 mg/kg. - (2) For the purposes of subclause 1 b) targeted honey samples means a representative sample of honey from an apiary or apiaries with a common foraging area - a) from the last harvest of each season; and - b) harvested between 1 January and 30 June of that year. - (3) Box section comb honey may not be produced from apiaries using this option except in years when targeted honey samples are not required to be taken. - (4) The records must be kept for four years from the date on which honey is packed for sale for human consumption or exported.

-(5) This option is not available where honey is harvested later in the season than the last tested harvest date.
+- (1) Option five is for the person to request and hold a written statement from the beekeeper supplying honey that confirms that the beekeeper has records that: - specify the location of all apiaries from which the honey is harvested for sale for human consumption; - b) confirm that for each apiary this option applies to, targeted honey samples have been tested for the presence of tutin each year for three consecutive years; - c) confirm that for each apiary this option applies to, targeted honey samples have been tested for the presence of tutin one year in every ten year period after the three year period specified in subclause b): - d) confirm that where the apiaries are used for the production of extracted honey the level of tutin in any targeted honey sample has not exceeded 0.035 mg/kg for honey; and - e) confirm that where the apiaries are used for the production of comb honey the level of tutin in any targeted honey sample has not exceeded 0.01 mg/kg. - Box section comb honey must not be produced for sale from apiaries using this option except in years when targeted honey samples are not required to be taken. - (3) For the purposes of subclause (1) and (2) targeted honey samples means a representative sample of honey from an apiary or apiaries with a common foraging area: - a) from the last harvest of each season; and - b) harvested between 1 January and 30 June of that year. - (4) The records must be kept for four years from the date on which honey is packed for sale for human consumption. - (5) This option is not available where honey is harvested later in the season than the last tested harvest date.